FREQUENTLY ASKED QUESTIONS

 How are cabin assignments done?

 Cabin assignments are made using age, grade, program eligibility, and cabin mate requests.
 As we make these assignments, our goal is to create groups with a mix of campers, both new and returning, and provide campers with the opportunity to meet new friends from different geographic areas.
+We house our juniors and teens in different sides of camp.
+Campers of all genders share bathroom facilities in their unit but all have the choice to use single room stalls elsewhere in camp.

 Do you honor all friend requests?